Electoral Area F Official Community Plan Update

 The last update to this page was 1 year ago, June 20th 2022.
 At that time it was anticipated that phase 3 would commence in Fall 2022.
 This timeline was communicated to the board, and has been a factor in decision making in board meetings.
 When can we expect an update on this process?
 It seems to be taking longer than expected and impacting decision making and bylaw enforcement.
 I would appreciate an update on the process and some revised timelines.
 Thank you!

-mpattisonbba asked 10 months ago
+mpattisonbba asked over 1 year ago

 Good afternoon.
 Thank you for your patience and interest in this project.
 The Draft Electoral Area F Official Community Plan is now available on the project webpage and Round 3 of community engagement has started.
 We look forward to hearing from you!